| Tædivm

 pre-Indo-European Aquitanian tongue) has no relatives and absolutely cannot

 be shown to be related to any other language anywhere in the world.
+Though

 there has clearly been a Basque culture and language for many centuries, some